-Boxing is a combat sport where two athletes battle each other in the ring using punches.
-To simplify the object of boxing, the goal is to hit your opponent and avoid getting hit yourself.
-Another way to look at the somewhat violent objective of the sport is to knock out your opponent before they knock you out.
+The objective of boxing is to hit your opponent and avoid getting hit yourself.
+Another way to look at the objective of the sport is to knock out your opponent before they knock you out.
 Boxers will earn a point advantage from the judges for dominating a round by successfully striking their opponent more than the opponent was able to strike them, or for knocking down the opposing fighter.
 A complete knockout or TKO (technical knockout) automatically ends the fight.

 How many rules are there in boxing?

-However, there are some universal rules generally accepted across the entire sport.
+There are some universal rules generally accepted across the entire sport.
 For example, it is forbidden to kick, knee, trip, headbutt, bite, or spit on opponents in boxing.
 Boxers are not allowed to hit below the belt or in the back area.
 The fighters must break, take a step back, and withhold throwing punches if the referee signals for a break.
-These are a few examples of common rules in boxing, but the entire list of rules is much more comprehensive.

 Are you allowed to kick in boxing?

 No, fighters are not allowed to use kicks, knees, or trips in traditional boxing matches.
 Boxing is solely focused on striking with the hands and defending against it.
 Throwing a kick in a boxing match will be called a foul and result in a warning, possible point reductions, or even disqualification.
 However, in kickboxing (a discipline very similar to boxing) kicking and other techniques are allowed.

 Where are you allowed to strike your opponent in boxing?